tomas-ravalli/marketing-mix-modeling/README.md

   <img src="https://img.shields.io/badge/License-MIT-lightgrey" alt="License">
 </p>

-> An ML system that quantifies the impact of various marketing channels on sales. **Objective:** To leverage a Bayesian framework with flexible functional forms to accurately model advertising's lag and saturation effects, quantify uncertainty, and feed these probabilistic insights into a robust optimization engine to maximize portfolio ROI.
+> An ML system that quantifies the impact of various marketing channels on sales for a top petcare brand. **Objective:** To leverage a Bayesian framework with flexible functional forms to accurately model advertising's lag and saturation effects, quantify uncertainty, and feed these probabilistic insights into a robust optimization engine to maximize portfolio ROI.

 ### Outline